-- Impacts of sea-level rise at a global scale;
+- The impacts of sea-level rise at a global scale;

-- Impacts of sea-level rise at regional and local scales;
+- The impacts of sea-level rise at regional and local scales;

 - Adaptation to sea-level rise, flooding, erosion and multiple drivers of change;